Optical stretcher

-The Optical Stretcher is a dual-beam optical trap that is used for trapping and deforming ("stretching") micrometer-sized soft matter particles, such as biological cells in suspension.
+The optical stretcher is a dual-beam optical trap that is used for trapping and deforming ("stretching") micrometre-sized soft matter particles, such as biological cells in suspension.

-The forces used for trapping and deforming objects arise from photon momentum transfer on the surface of the objects, making the Optical Stretcher - unlike atomic force microscopy or micropipette aspiration - a tool for contact-free rheology measurements.
+The forces used for trapping and deforming objects arise from photon momentum transfer on the surface of the objects, making the Optical Stretcher – unlike atomic force microscopy or micropipette aspiration – a tool for contact-free rheology measurements.